wbayever-vcw/plot/docs/features/marks.md

 When you write a plugin, using *context*.document allows your code to run in different contexts such as a server-side rendering environment.
 :::

-The last argument, *next*, is a function that can be called to continue the render chain.
+Render transforms are called with a sixth argument, *next*, a function that can be called to continue the render chain.
 For example, if you wish to animate a mark to fade in, you can render it as usual, immediately set its opacity to 0, then bring it to life with D3:

 ```js
 Plot.dot(penguins, {